fanw86/TransitGPT/prompts/generated_prompt.md

 <distance-unit>

-- The distance units for this GTFS feed are in `Kilometers`.
-Therefore, fields such as `shape_dist_traveled` will be reported in `Kilometers`.
+- The distance units for this GTFS feed are in Feet.
+Therefore, fields such as `shape_dist_traveled` will be reported in Feet.

 </distance-unit>